magneticio/vamp.io/content/faq.md

 how do you safeguard business goals after deployment?

 Vamp challenges you to rethink how you develop and release microservice based applications.
-The life of a release doesn't end when it hits production - that's just the beginning.

 * __Who is already using Vamp and how?__
-_

 * __What is canary testing/releasing?__

-* __Will Vamp really make that much difference to my company?__
+* __Will Vamp make that much difference to my company?__
-If you build stateless, microservice-based web applications, chances are the release process at your company would benefit from Vamp.

-_Our company already has a DevOps team and we deploy updates using CI/CD._
-Sounds like you’ve got things running pretty smoothly to get releases ready for users, but you might be missing an important part of the puzzle.
-Your product lives in a dynamic, ever changing state of continuous integration and rapid deployment, which is great when things run to plan, but what happens when they don’t?
+Vamp brings clarity and flexibility to microservice upgrades and deployment monitoring.

 ---------
 ### Common concerns
 * __Will we need to make big changes to start using Vamp?__

 * __Are containers secure?__
 * __What about databases?__
 * __Do you provide support?__